UMD: A Globally Connected University

-UMD and non-UMD freshmen, sophomores, juniors and seniors are eligible to apply.
+UMD and non-UMD freshmen, sophomores, juniors, seniors and graduates are eligible to apply.

 If you are interested in this program but do not meet the eligibility requirements, reach out to the program director (listed in the Contacts tab) to discuss your interest in the program.

 After you commit to the program, Education Abroad will enroll you in the following three (3) credit UMD course:

 - PLSC489Z: Special Topics in Plant Science: Environmental Sustainability

 - ENSP489Z: Special Topics in Environmental Science and Policy: Environmental Sustainability